 What is the admission?

-Victoria Symphony Splash is produced entirely by the Victoria Symphony.
+Victoria Symphony Splash is a “by donation” event produced entirely by the Victoria Symphony.
 While we do receive support from generous sponsors and “heroes,” we ask that you donate $5 per person to make this event a reality.
 Every $5 donation will receive a Splash Button which you can wear proudly to show your support for the Symphony.
 You’ll find volunteers with donation buckets roaming the crowds or you can track down one of our donation barrels.
 All proceeds go to support the Victoria Symphony’s artistic and education programs.

 What should I bring?

 You may want to bring a folding chair, or a blanket if you plan to sit on the Legislature lawn.
 If you do bring a chair, please observe all posted signs and roped-off areas.
 The wind off the water can be chilly after sunset, so bring a sweater or wrap.
 Please be advised that sunscreen and hats are recommended for sun protection and water to keep you hydrated!
 Chairs will not be allowed to be set up before 8:00 AM on August 2.

 What amenities are available?

 Food and beverage vendors are located on Government Street next to the Royal BC Museum.
 A percentage of sales is donated to the Victoria Symphony.
 Portable washrooms are located in easily identified areas and St. John’s Ambulance staff several first-aid stations.
-Seats on the Grandstand (bleecher-style seating) are available for purchase in advance through the Victoria Symphony Box Office (250.385.6515).
-Grandstand seats remaining on Splash Day can be purchased through the Informatoin and Merchandise tent on site.
+Seats on the Grandstand (bleacher-style seating) are available for purchase in advance through the Victoria Symphony Box Office (250.385.6515) starting in June 2015.
+Grandstand seats remaining on Splash Day can be purchased through the Information and Merchandise tent on site.
 Blankets, sweatshirts, cooler bags, and other items are also available for purchase at the merchandise tent on site.